maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module10.md

   <figcaption>Easy fix: add a resistor on the LED pads by making a pyramid</figcaption>
 </figure>

 Also, during production, I once again had the issue that ground pads are completely isolated like other pads instead of being connected to the ground plane...
-I though I fixed that issue in electronics design week but it seems that Bantam Tools CNC machine didn't remember the settings or something else gone wrong.
+I thought I fixed that issue in electronics design week but it seems that the Bantam Tools CNC machine didn't remember the settings or something else gone wrong.
 Again, easy fix to add small pieces of wire to correct that.

 More ground pins would be useful to add here and there, especially near the UART connector.